IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 However, you must use `Topology.add_file_dependency` to ensure that the file or its containing directory will be available at runtime.

+_Note: If you are using **IBM Cloud Private for Data**, this [post discusses how to use a data set in your Streams topology](https://developer.ibm.com/streamsdev/2019/04/23/tip-for-ibm-cloud-private-for-data-how-to-use-local-data-sets-in-your-streams-python-notebook/)._

 ~~~ python
 topo = Topology("ReadFromFile")
 topo.add_file_dependency("/home/streamsadmin/hostdir/mydata.txt" , "etc")